 Greg removed several inches from the bottom of the table legs to bring it down to computer desk height.
 He also added some non-scuff caps to the legs.

 We removed the drawers completely, along with center support between the drawers.
 (We left the support bar under the drawers.)

-Greg sanded the top of the table to remove all of the old finish, and then applied a new, lighter oak finish (to match our hardware floors).
+Greg sanded the top of the table to remove all of the old finish, and then applied a new, lighter oak finish (to match our hardwood floors).

 We installed two plastic cable grommets on the back edge of the desktop so the cables from both the computer and monitor could be funneled down out of sight.

 I painted the rest of the table with a red chalk paint and distressed it slightly.
-I used Valspar HydroChroma Cherry Pickin’ CI221 mixed with Calcium Carbonate to make my own chalk paint (when I made this, chalk paint wasn’t available for sale in the stores like it is now).
+I used Valspar HydroChroma Cherry Pickin’ CI221 mixed with Calcium Carbonate (also known as Plaster of Paris) to make my own chalk paint (when I made this, chalk paint wasn’t available for sale in the stores like it is now).
 I distressed it with sandpaper after it was dry.

 Greg built a keyboard tray and installed it where the drawers used to be.
-He also added LED lights under the desk so my keyboards were lighted!
+He also added LED lights under the desk so my keyboards were lit!